gz-soares/Telegram-Adwaita-Dark-White-Theme/README.md

-# Telegram DARK/WHITE GTK Theme layout
+# Telegram DARK/WHITE Adwaita Theme layout

 A Telegram Desktop theme I created it to provide the users of GNOME DE some consistency.